Windower/Lua/addons/findAll/README.md

 ```

 ### Search ###
-Looks for any item whose name (long or short) contains the specified value on the specified characters
+Looks for any item whose name (long or short) contains the specified value on the specified characters.

 ```
 findall [:<character1>[ :...]] <query>